seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 If to do were as easy as to know what were good to
-do, chapels had been churches and poor men’s
+do, chapels had been churches and poor men's
-cottages princes’ palaces.
+cottages princes' palaces.
 It is a good divine that
 follows his own instructions: I can easier teach
 twenty what were good to be done, than be one of the
 twenty to follow mine own teaching.
 The brain may
 devise laws for the blood, but a hot temper leaps
-o’er a cold decree: such a hare is madness the
+o'er a cold decree: such a hare is madness the
-youth, to skip o’er the meshes of good counsel the
+youth, to skip o'er the meshes of good counsel the
 cripple.
 But this reasoning is not in the fashion to
 choose me a husband.
-O me, the word ‘choose!’
+O me, the word 'choose!'
 I may
 neither choose whom I would nor refuse whom I
 dislike; so is the will of a living daughter curbed
 by the will of a dead father.
 Is it not hard,